 becoming a painter.
 Consequently, his father got him apprenticed to one of most brilliant masters of the time in Florence, Filippo Lippi.

-became so good that he began to use pale colors used by his trainer.
+The young Botticelli was taught how to paint on fresco and wooden panels from Lippi.
+In addition to that, the Florentine master taught Botticelli how flowing clothe is painted and perspective painting.
+The young apprentice became so good that he began to use pale colors used by his trainer.
 The painter later on set up his own workshop in the later part of the fifteenth century.
 He was commissioned by the pope to create stunning frescos on the walls of the Vatican.
 Among them were The Temptations of Christ and The Trials of Moses; these were commissioned by pope Sixtus IV.

 The Birth of Venus

 Mars and Venus

 Portrait of a Young Woman